kelleyma49/PSFzf/README.md

 Follow the [installation instructions for fzf] (https://github.com/junegunn/fzf#installation) before installing PSFzf.
 PSFzf will run `Get-Command` to find `fzf` in your path.

 ## Windows
 Download the `fzf` binary and place it in your path.
-Run `Get-Command fzf*-Windows-*.exe` to verify that PowerShell can find the executable.
+Run `Get-Command fzf*.exe` to verify that PowerShell can find the executable.

 PSFzf has only been tested on PowerShell 5.0.